What Is Confession?

 We've all had to face it at some point in our lives.
 You stopped to think for a moment, and became aware.
-You realize that what you did to someone is wrongfully cruel or unjust.
+You realize that what you did to someone is wrong, cruel, or unjust.
 You hurt someone who has only been loving toward you.
 You realize that you hated someone, or perhaps a specific group of someones, just for being who they are.
 Or you didn't care enough to think first, or you thought only about your own gain.
 Too often, you may even want to hurt them.
-It's not just 'missing the mark' or 'making a mistake' -- it is the evil within you.
+It's not just 'missing the mark' or 'making a mistake' -- it is the evil that's a part of you.
 (There, I said the 'e-word'.)
-You come to understand that, if your actions are any indication, you're not the good and nice person you thought you were.
+You come to understand that your actions show that you're not the good person you thought you were.
 OMG...
-You know it now, but it stays there kicking around between your ears, not really changing anything.
+You know it now, but your new awareness stays there kicking around between your ears, not really changing anything.
 You could tell it to a psychologist; not bad, but it doesn't yet start to get rid of what lies behind what you did.
 That takes something more.

 In the Christian faith, that something more is called 'confession'.
 It's something more because you're admitting your wrongs to God, the One who can give you the power to disarm it and reverse course.
-And, you're admitting it to a person, someone of the community of believers around you, someone who can speak truth into your life.
-Confession of sins is usually done in the form of a ritual, a pattern that takes you through the steps, and gives you the immediate opportunity to make the first steps toward the journey of living differently.
+And, you're admitting it to a specific person, someone from the community of believers around you who can then speak truth into your life.
+Confession of sins usually takes the form of a ritual, a pattern that takes you through a process.
+This gives you the immediate opportunity to make the first steps toward the journey of a changed way of life.

 The pattern starts with contrition, then the actual admission of wrong acts and thoughts as such (repentance), then absolution with acceptance of Christ's forgiveness.
 (More on those words, below.)
-At the end of the process it's likely you'll experience release of guilt and of being chained to your former ways, and start healing on the inside because it's now out into the light.
+As you go through the process, it's likely you'll sense a release from your guilt.
+You're escaping the chains of your former ways, and starting to heal on the inside because it's now out into the light.
 You'll be ready to start doing things according to the way of Christ - the 'next step'.
 It's a repeated pattern that you would do again and again, like putting one foot in front, then the other, and so on, which moves you forward.

 The pattern comes from looking at passages of the Bible about repentance and forgiveness.
 For instance, in Psalm 32: (1) unhealth due to secret sin; (2) acknowledged his sins to God; (3) God forgives!
 There are several psalms of repentance, for example, Psalm 51.
-The situation within Psalm 51 is one of personal repentance that's not in the framework of a confession, but it became a song for worship, which is a community act that turns it into a confession before all who gather to worship.
+Psalm 51 is a lyric of personal repentance that doesn't use the framework of a confession.
+Yet it became a song for worship, which is a community act that turns it into a confession before all who gather to worship.

 Several of the Psalms show repentance and (public) confession.
 Yet there are several other OT verses on confession of sins.
-Moses, and the Prophets, confessed on behalf of the people; a typical example is in Jeremiah.
-Nehemiah confessed the sins of his people when he heard what had happened to an earlier expedition to rebuild Jerusalem.
+Moses, and the Prophets, confessed on behalf of the people; a typical example is in Jeremiah, over his people's idolatry.
+When he heard what had happened to an earlier expedition to rebuild Jerusalem, Nehemiah confessed the sins of his people.
 For him, it was an immediate and gut reaction to confess sin before God when calamity takes place.
 In Numbers 5:6-8, Yahweh had commanded that (apparently financial) wrongdoers confess their sins, and then give full restitution plus 20% to the one(s) who was wronged, or, if not possible, a blood sacrifice with the priest would then be done.

-While the act of confession of sins existed even before Jesus' day, the formal rite of confession as we now know it didn't come until much later.
-It appears that the earliest-church's practice was not done in small rooms designed for privacy (a 'confessional'), but at first in the home where the main leader was living or staying.
-Then, once specialized buildings were built for use for the church, it was done in the church building, possibly in the worship area, much like the Orthodox practice of doing it at an icon station in the main room.
-There is little evidence of any one specific ritual or rite or format in place everywhere; they just did it, probably in an informal manner with much prayer.
-The purpose of early-church confessions was spiritual growth and reconciliation based on turning away from sin and being forgiven by God.
-The Celtic monks (ca. 600-700 AD) made confessions of sin an important part of their way of spiritual direction.
+While the act of confessing one's sins existed even before Jesus' day, the formal rite of confession as we now know it didn't come until much later.
+The early church did not confess in small private rooms, but in the home where the main leader was living or staying.
+Once the church started meeting in buildings set aside for church use, people came to confess there, possibly in the worship area.
+From this came the Orthodox practice of doing it at an icon station in the main room.
+There is little evidence of any one specific ritual, rite, or format in place everywhere.
+They just did it, probably in an informal manner with much prayer.
+Early-church confession was rooted in God's forgiveness and turning away from sin.
+It had the purposes of reconciliation and spiritual growth.
+The Celtic monks (ca. 600-700 CE) made confessions of sin an important part of their way of spiritual direction.
 They developed a format much like the one that is currently in use, with specific prayers and the concept of penance.
 The Celtic Christians were in many ways the spiritual ground-breakers of their day.
 Something like what they did soon became common throughout Europe.
 John the Faster of Constantinople (10th century) made the first known Orthodox order of confession.
-The Fourth Lateran Council (1215 AD) for the first time required yearly confession for Catholics.
+The Fourth Lateran Council (1215 CE) for the first time required yearly confession for Catholics.
 Private rooms for confessions (called 'confessionals') became important to the Roman Catholic tradition.

 contrition [ < Latin contritus < conterere (to crush, grind against) < terere (to grind).
 Akin to 'thresh' and 'thrash'.]
 Definition: True repentance for wrongdoing.
-Other words in this word-field are penitence, repentance, regret, remorse, and compunction.
+Synonyms for 'contrition' are penitence, repentance, regret, remorse, and compunction.

-Contrition is when you realize that you've done something bad or harmful or cruel, and you're crushed or ground-up inside.
+Contrition is when you realize that you've done something bad, harmful or cruel, and you're crushed or ground-up inside.
 This causes you to turn away from this act and others like it -- that is, the next step is repentance.
-It's more than just sorrow over sin: it's not the goal but the start, the recognition that it's time to let go of something about what you were has to be left behind.
-While one specific sin may be front and center, contrition carries with it the awareness that you are the kind of being that does such things.
-In Roman Catholic thought, "perfect contrition" is when you turn away from sin because you love God; such contrition is held to justify even without the sacrament of Reconciliation.
-In liberal Protestant theology, contrition leads to self-improvement, which is the process by which we are made right with God.
-In Evangelical thinking, there is no conversion to faith without our being crushed by sin, for conviction over sin is what leads to repentance which leads to salvation.
-Charismatics stress that it is the Holy Spirit who leads us to become keenly aware of our wrongs, and who crushes our stubborn heart, which leads to willful repentance and change is the Spirit's doing.
+It's more than just sorrow over sin: it's not the goal but the start, the recognition that it's time to let go of something about what you were.
+While one specific sin may be front and center, in contrition you carry the awareness that you are the kind of being that does such things.
+In Roman Catholic thought, "perfect contrition" is when you turn away from sin because you love God.
+Such contrition is held to justify even without sacramental confession.
+In progressive Protestant thought, contrition leads to self-improvement, which is the process by which God makes us better.
+In Evangelical thinking, there is no conversion to faith unless we are crushed by sin; conviction over sin is what leads to repentance which leads to salvation.
+Charismatics stress that it is the Holy Spirit who leads us to become so keenly aware of our wrongs, and who crushes our stubborn heart.
+Thus our willful repentance and change is the Spirit's doing.

 It does no good to count up your sins; that would just replace the 'I-did-it' (forensic) guilt with a huge dose of self-defeating 'woe-is-me' guilt in your mind.
 The Spirit stirs up within us inner disturbance over a sin; that is what brings us to confess.